Whether you are developing iOS or Android apps, you need to think about the best way to get your users to give you the permissions you need.

 No matter what access you need and whether you really need it (although I hope you do), you will need users’ permission to access it.

 The thing is, you basically have one shot to do it right.
 If a user says no, they can still change it in their settings.
 But they will do it only after seeing the reason to do it.

 If you don’t do it right the first time, chances are, you may be losing your chance to show the value of your app.

 App permissions — do it right

-If you’re asking for a permission that you can manage fine without, ask yourself the question “do I really need this level of access at all?”.
+If you’re asking for permission that you can manage fine without, ask yourself the question, “do I really need this level of access at all?”.

-You may think that users care only about the benefits and this is most common narrative when it comes to talking about app users but you also need to remember that users are getting more aware and yes, they do care how their private information is gonna be used.
+You may think that users care only about the benefits.
+This (most common) narrative is somehow true, but it misses the mark: users are getting more aware, and yes, they do care about how their private information is going to be used.

-- Are they gonna use it to sell me something?
+Is it going to be used to sell me something?

 Google Maps Location Permission